grislyeye/grislyeye.com/content/blog/alien-as-outside-context-entity-2/alien-as-outside-context-entity-2.md

 Is it intelligent?
 It's unclear.
 It seems on the cusp of intelligence.
 You get the sense humans are just in the way of whatever is motivating it.
 It's only intersection with us is the bothersome matter of flesh, and that feels like a stopping over point for its true intent, whatever that is.

 More than all of that, however, the true masterstroke of _Alien_ is that we do not understand the xenomorph, and it *makes sense* at the same time.
-Its eerily familiar biology is something we can grasp.
-It follows a kind of logic, as John Hurt eloquently put it, a sort of symmetry with us, which somehow makes it even more incomprehensible.
+The eerie familiarity of its biology is something we can grasp.
+It follows a kind of logic, as John Hurt eloquently put it.
+It has a sort of symmetry with us, which somehow makes it even more incomprehensible.

-We understand what the xenomorph does, but not understanding the *why* is what makes us scream.
+We understand what the xenomorph does, but the unanswered *why* is what makes us scream.

 ## End Thoughts